espressoAndCode/good_driver_docs/Developer-Instructions.md

 ```
 $ docker-compose exec server python manage.py reset_db
 ```
+**NOTE - If you get a key constraint error after running this command, run it again and see if it works.
+If not, follow the `Container update procedures` page in the wiki.**

 The database uses a persistent volume, meaning that you only need to create the database and seed it with data once.
 The data will be preserved between container restarts.
 If you have added a bunch of data and want to reset, you can nuke the database with the `reset_db` command.